uta-carpentries/SWC_Spring2021_lessons/intro_python_2018_updated.md

 plt.savefig("PlotLifwExp.png")
 ```

+When you save a file in Google Colab, you need to go to the files tab and download it to your computer as all this exists in temporary memory inside Google Colab.

 **Challenge 3.2**  Write your own python script
 Write a script to calculate mean gdpPerCap for African and European countries.
 Try to make a barplot to display your results.